 An impromptu cleanup can be perfect for a small group of friends, but if you want to get a large number of people involved, put a message out on social media or hang up signs at parks and local shops.
 It’s an activity that can be fun for people of all ages, and it is a great way to teach people about the importance of keeping our planet clean.

 Pick a time when the beach is least busy, and notify local authorities to make sure there aren’t any conflicts.
-Also have a plan for where you’ll be disposing of the trash.
+Also, have a plan for where you’ll be disposing of the trash.
 If there aren’t dumpsters or recycling containers nearby, you’ll want to make sure you have someone who can haul the trash away.
 Check with the city to see if they offer hauling services as a courtesy for cleanup efforts.

 Reducing Landfill Waste

 As you’re picking up trash, make sure you have bags designated for items such as cans, glass, and plastic bottles that can be recycled.
 Tires, appliances, and other large items can usually be brought to recycling facilities as well; check online for a list of items your local facility accepts and any associated fees.
-A lot of landfill waste makes its way into the ocean, so recycling is key to stopping the trash pollution cycle.
+A lot of landfill waste makes its way into the ocean, so recycling is key to stopping the trash Pollution cycle.

 Practicing Safe Cleanup

 Broken glass, sharp metal, and even syringes can be found in the sand.
 Keep everyone safe by wearing closed-toe shoes and a pair of thick fabric gloves.
-A metal sifter also provides protection while gathering small items like cigarette butts and broken glass.
+A metal sifter also protects while gathering small items like cigarette butts and broken glass.
 If it’s sunny, don’t forget to protect your skin with eco-friendly and cruelty-free sunscreen, and bring along sunglasses or a hat to protect your eyes.

 Keeping It Green